distantmagic/resonance/docs/pages/docs/features/ai/server/llama-cpp/extractors/when/index.md

 {{docs/features/ai/server/llama-cpp/index}} server.
 :::

-`When` extractor is useful when you need to determine if user's input matches the specific condition.
-It uses LLM to do the "reasoning", so both the input and the condition can be fuzzy (do not have to follow a strict syntax).
+`When` extractor is useful when determining if the user's input matches the specific condition.
+It uses LLM to do the "reasoning," so the input and the condition can be fuzzy (do not have to follow a strict syntax).

 For example: